Sarah Bellamy

 Sarah Bellamy (1770 – 24 February 1843) was a convict on the First Fleet to Australia.
 She was sentenced for several years' transportation and was one of the longest-living first fleeters.

 Early life

 Bellamy was born in 1770 to Richard and Elizabeth Bellamy and before she was convicted, she was unemployed.

 Crime and sentencing

-She was convicted on the 9 July 1785 for robbing twenty-four silk handkerchiefs and one wallet which may have contained 630 shillings.
+She was convicted on the 9 July 1785 for robbing a purse full of cash and prommissary notes containing 630 shillings.
 Bellamy was sentenced to seven years transportation.
 Two days before she left for Botany Bay she pleaded to be publicly whipped and not to be transported but her pleas were ignored and she left England at age 17 in May 1787.

 Journey to Australia

 She travelled to Australia aboard the Lady Penrhyn.
 Bellamy had to share the ship with one hundred and one other women; no male convicts were on the ship.
 Aboard the ship she had a short-lived relationship with one of the sailors, Joseph Downey; they had a baby aboard the ship but he died 9 days later.
 Their relationship did not continue when they reached their destination.
 It took 252 days to reach Botany Bay.